 quartet to orchestral performance.
 Notable

-artists she has played with as a sideperson include Nancy King, John Stowell, Albert
+artists she has played with as a sideperson or for include Nancy King, John Stowell, Albert

-'Tootie' Heath, Clare Fischer Big Band, Tony Dumas, PJ Perry, Bobby Watson, Bob Sheppard, Dan Faehnle
+'Tootie' Heath, Clare Fischer Big Band, Tony Dumas, PJ Perry, Marcus Shelby, Bobby Watson, Dan Faehnle

-(guitarist with Diana Krall), Earl Palmer and Gilbert Castellanos (member
+(former guitarist with Diana Krall), Vince Lateano, John Wiitala, Noel Jewkes, Tony Bennett and Gilbert Castellanos (member

 of the Clayton/Hamilton Orchestra).